denielden/sass-blogr-landing/README.md

 - Website - [denielden](https://denielden.github.io)
 - Frontend Mentor - [@denielden](https://www.frontendmentor.io/profile/denielden)

+A special thanks goes to @christopher-adolphe who, thanks to his feedback, has allowed me to understand how to make sure that when the mobile menu and submenus are open they close by themselves if ignored or if clicked outside them.
 Thank you for taking the time to check out my project!

 ## **Have fun building!** 🚀